 Pin now, plan later:

 Hike along Lake Superior

+If you’re wondering what to do in Duluth, start with exploring Lake Superior and the surrounding nature.
 This is such a bucket-list activity that I wrote an entire guide to hiking trails in Duluth.
 The Superior Hiking Trail extends over 300 miles from Minnesota into Canada and Wisconsin.
 But don’t worry, you don’t have to hike the full length!
 You can hike just a portion of the trail, which is suitable for all skill levels.
 My favorite is the 24th street portion, featured in the picture above.

-Walk along Park Point’s Sandy Beach
+Walk along Park Point’s Beach

 The long, sandy beach and sand dunes of Park Point will forever be my happy place.
 Even though yes, I live in Croatia now with tons of beaches, I often really miss walking for miles along Park Point’s shore.
 It’s quite popular to visit here in the summer, but even in the fall or a sunny winter day, it’s worth it to bundle up and get some fresh superior air.

 Kayaking in Duluth is one of the best ways to experience Lake Superior, even if it is too cold to swim.
 There are several places that you can rent kayaks around the Duluth area.
 Also, the Duluth tourist board does offer kayaking tours around Duluth, the Glensheen estate, and even some of the caves further along on the North Shore.

 Museums in Duluth

 Visit the Gleenshen Mansion Estate